What Is Peritoneal Mesothelioma?

 How Is Peritoneal Mesothelioma Diagnosed?

 All forms of mesothelioma take many years to manifest — sometimes upward of 50 years.
 The period between the original asbestos exposure and when symptoms appear is called the latency period.
 By the time symptoms begin to appear, the disease has likely advanced or begun to spread.
 For this reason, it is imperative that you visit a doctor right away upon showing any symptoms and share with them any history you may have with asbestos exposure.
-This can help guide them in the diagnostic process, especially because the disease is so rare and the symptoms often mirror those of other illnesses.
+This can help guide them in the diagnostic process, especially because the disease is so rare and the symptoms often mirror those of other relatively more common illnesses.

 Common biopsies used for diagnosing peritoneal mesothelioma include: